Sonali-2147/Log-Analysis-Script-assignment/README.md

 ---

 ## *Contact*
-For questions or support, please reach out to the script author.
+For questions or support, please reach out at kadamsonali2147@gmail.com.